The Library is open on the King's Birthday public holiday, Monday 12 June 2023. View the public holiday opening hours.

 |Black and white||Single-sided||$0.20||$0.30|

-You can print from your own device via the Library’s free 'State Library of NSW' wi-fi.
+- You can use Web Print to print from your own device via the Library’s free 'State Library of NSW' wi-fi.

-Printing from an iPad or iPhone is limited to photos, or documents in your iCloud Drive.
-Learn more about wi-fi printing.
+- Printing from an iPad or iPhone is limited to photos, or documents in your iCloud Drive.

 Using your own equipment